 The world was captivated by the 2012 Olympics and also by London and indeed the UK as a whole.
 London is a fascinating city packed with architectural gems, historical wonders and a lively nightlife scene too.
 Add in world class shopping opportunities, intriguing galleries and of course, plenty of sports and activities, and you’ve got a great city break destination on your hands!
+If you like it so much that you want to stay, you can find housing options through Sothebys International Realty .

 If I asked you to name some famous landmarks I bet at least 10 would trip off your tongue – from regal Buckingham Palace to the ancient Tower of London.
 Then of course there’s Big Ben, the Houses of Parliament and of course Westminster Abbey where Prince William recently married Catherine Middleton.
 We have listed our favourite Top 10 must-see London attractions as well as 3 Totally unmissable attractions in London.